 Neighbouring ASEAN countries should be invited to be closely involved with Australian B-21 operations and could provide co-pilots.
 This will help these countries see the B-21’s as more of a free asset that enhances their security rather than a threat.
 The main role for the B-21’s and its ordnance stockpile should be seen to be for maritime strike and air-to-air defence, not attacking land targets.

-With B-21’s providing area denial via maritime strike, there is no need to build long-range diesel submarines to attempt suicidal attacks on heavily fortified and nuclear armed superpowers.
+With B-21’s providing area denial via maritime strike, there is no need to build nuclear submarines (SSN) to attempt attacks on heavily fortified and nuclear armed superpowers.

 With a 12,000 km range and 70 day endurance (with one FC2G module) the Scorpène can reinforce sea denial in our region if they are distributed to ports around Australia.
-The Scorpène’s ability to operate fully submerged for over two weeks makes it more capable than the Attack class near Australia.
+The Scorpène’s ability to operate fully submerged for over two weeks gives it similar capability to SSN’s near Australia.

 Naval Group’s “Fuel Cell 2nd Generation” (FC2G) is a major game-changer for their conventional submarines.
 The stated underwater range of 18 days with one FC2G module would enable the Scorpène to travel from Australia to New Zealand without surfacing.

 The fuel cell modules generate hydrogen as needed from standard diesel fuel to use in the fuel cell with oxygen so is safe and easy to maintain.

 This German submarine was the subject of an earlier post and is another good candidate for Australia.
 It also has excellent Air Independent Propulsion.